nluu175/backlog-server/README.md

 ## Instructions

-- Run the import data command to import all the game genres
+- Run the import data command to import all the game genres (can be found in `commands/`)
 - Run `source venv`
 - Add `Authorization` header to each request.
 The template should be `Token {token}`